onera/Cassiopee/Post/doc/source/Post.rst

     Indices and BCFields are automatically extracted from BCDataSet nodes: if a BCDataSet node is defined for a BC of the pyTree, the corresponding face fields are imposed when computing the gradient.
+    If volume has already been computed and volume field is present in tree, it is not recomputed for the gradient computation (only NGON cases up to now).

     :param a:  Input data
     :type  a:  [array, list of arrays] or [pyTree, base, zone, list of zones]